Chemistry with Foundation Year

 What you need to know

-Chemistry is one of the most versatile scientific disciplines and if you want to be a chemist and have interests in designing and making new materials, analysing different scenarios, working towards sustainability for a green world, helping to cure diseases and to fight pollution, are interested in legal and ethical aspects of science, or want to know more about businesses; then this is the programme for you!
+Chemistry is one of the most versatile scientific disciplines and if you want to be a chemist and have interests in designing and making new materials, analysing different scenarios, working towards sustainability for a green world, helping to cure diseases, are interested in legal and ethical aspects of science, or want to know more about businesses; then this is the programme for you!

 You will need to have an interest in chemistry and a desire to pursue this at undergraduate level.